 - Children, obey your parents in all things: for this is well pleasing unto the Lord.
 (Colossians 3:20)

 It is clear from these verses, and others, that God commands parents to beat their children if they are rebellious or disobedient.
 To say otherwise is to disagree with God.

-I am almost sixty-one years old.
+I am sixty-five years old.
 I came of age in the IFB church.
-My parents, thankfully, did not beat me, but I knew countless children who were methodically beaten by their parents virtually every time they disobeyed their parents or failed to measure up to a certain standard.
+My parents, thankfully, did not beat me very often, but I knew countless children who were methodically beaten by their parents virtually every time they disobeyed their parents or failed to measure up to a certain standard.
 One dear friend of mine — a pastor’s son — was mercilessly whipped by his father if his grades weren’t up to expectations.
 I witnessed one of these beatings (my friend was in eighth grade at the time).
 It was violently brutal, yet the punisher believed he was doing what was best for his son.
 My friend’s grades, by the way, never improved.